Module 1: Rental Scam Prevention in BC | LandlordPass.com

 4. Defensive Protocol: Evidence-Based Prevention

 Effective prevention is procedural.
-The goal is a repeatable, defensible workflow.
+The goal is a repeatable workflow that reduces risk and supports consistent decision-making.

 4.1 Identity & Reference Verification